 Potato Head is a beloved American toy.
-He has gone through many changes, but over the last few years, he has become involved in physical fitness and healthy eating.
-In this birthday video, Mr. and Mrs. Potato Head discuss cutting back on salt, butter, and sour cream and increasing their physical activity.
+He has undergone many changes, but over the last few years, he has become increasingly involved in physical fitness and healthy eating.
+In this birthday video, Mr. and Mrs. Potato Head discuss reducing their intake of salt, butter, and sour cream, as well as increasing their physical activity.

 Mr. Potato Head Celebrates his Birthday